Complete analysis of hyperentangled Bell state in three degrees of freedom using Kerr effect and self-assisted mechanism: Abstract

 \section{Abstract}

-We present an efficient scheme for the complete hyperentangled Bell state analysis (HBSA) of photon system in polarization and two longitudinal momentum degrees of freedom (DOFs).
-In the process of distinguishing the 64 hyperentangled Bell states in three DOFs, the weak cross-Kerr nonlinearity and self-assisted mechanism are both utilized, which can make our scheme simple and realizable.
-We also discuss the application of this complete HBSA scheme in quantum teleportation that based on hyperentangled state in three DOFs.
+We present an efficient scheme for the complete hyperentangled Bell state analysis (HBSA) of photon system in polarization and two longitudinal momentum degrees of freedom (DOFs), resorting to the weak cross-Kerr nonlinearity, linear optical element and single photon detector.
+In the process of distinguishing the 64 hyperentangled Bell states in three DOFs, the self-assisted mechanism is embedded, which can make our scheme simple and realizable.
+Moreover, We have discussed the applications of this complete HBSA scheme for high-capacity quantum communication protocols that based on photonic hyperentanglement in three DOFs.